eventdata/ConfliBERT-Manual/README.md

 # Introduction to ConfliBERT:

-ConfliBERT @hu2022conflibert is a domain-specific pre-trained language model tailored for the analysis of political conflict and violence that was developed through a collaboration between conflict scholars and computer scientists.
+ConfliBERT is a domain-specific pre-trained language model tailored for the analysis of political conflict and violence that was developed through a collaboration between conflict scholars and computer scientists [[1]](#1).
 It was introduced in a paper titled "ConfliBERT: A Pre-trained Language Model for Political Conflict and Violence," which was presented at the North American Chapter of the Association for Computational Linguistics